dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.15 - A dea file tools module ](/2021/06/25/threejs-examples-dae-tools/)

-A module that serves as a basic set of tools when it comes to loading and processing a collection of dea files for a scene.
+This is a project that I started that is a module that serves as a basic set of tools for loading, and processing a collection of [DAE files](/2021/04/30/threejs-dae-collada-loader/).

 ### [ 2.16 - DAE TOOLS and a Sphere with inverted normals ](/2022/05/31/threejs-examples-dae-tools-sphere-normals-invert/)